ELF-Lab/ParserTools/csv2fst/docs/README.md

 Our spreadsheets are ultimately compiled into lexc code and then compiled into an FST model using the foma toolkit.

-## Overvivew of the compilation process
+## Compilation of the FST at a glance

 The FST analyzer is built using three source repositories: